erichlof/THREE.js-PathTracing-Renderer/README.md

 <h2>TODO</h2>
 * Instead of scene description hard-coded in the path tracing shader, let the scene be defined using the Three.js library
 * As of now, Cylinder/Cone/Elipsoid are rendered in non-rotated world space because finding ray intersections with rotated quadrics is difficult and slow.
 Let users rotate, translate these objects and interesect them by transforming rays into their object space.
-* Implement AABB BVH (bounding volume hierarchy) for object/primitive culling.
+* Allow variable triangle counts in fragment shader due to varying .obj file model complexity
-* hopefully, entire triangular models/meshes will soon be supported - for instance, loading and rendering a model in .obj format.
+* Implement AABB BVH (bounding volume hierarchy) for object/primitive culling, especially to speed up .obj model rendering.
-* Scene description/BVH streaming into the GPU path tracer via Data Texture?
+* Dynamic Scene description/BVH updating and streaming into the GPU path tracer via Data Texture

 <h2>ABOUT</h2>